pbmoses/mssql-alloy-image/README.md

 # mssql-alloy-image

-Container to test MSSQL integration with Grafana Cloud instance.
+Container to test MSSQL integration, Grafana Alloy and Grafana Cloud instance.

 # Build and run
 - git clone this repo